BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

 |            | 06   | 71.0%    | 97.6%  | 52.0%    | 75.4% |
 |            | Avg. | 79.5%    | 98.7%  | 56.5%    | 82.7% |
 | **over all**   | **Avg.** | **84.6%**    | **97.2%**  | **63.8%**    | **82.4%** |

+For further information take a look into the [ensemble evaluation notebook](ensemble/ensemble_evaluating.ipynb) or the [main notebook](../MIMII_main.ipynb).
+These results were generated with the main notebook.
+And also the main notebook should be the easiest way to reproduce these results.

 # References